hbai98/Dynamic-Network-Algorithm/src/main/java/Algorithms/Graph/HGA/README.md

                 undG1.getAllNodes(), undG2.getAllNodes(), true);
         // hga init
         hga = new HGA(simMat, undG1, undG2, 0.4,true,0.5,0.01);
-        // specify where you want the log matrix, score, and mapping result.
+        // specify where you want the log Matrix, score, and mapping result.
         HGA.debugOutputPath = "src\\test\\java\\resources\\Jupiter\\data\\";
         hga.run();
     }
 ```

-Notice: the similarity matrix is consist of the index graph's nodes as its rows, and the target graph's as its columns.
+Notice: the similarity Matrix is consist of the index graph's nodes as its rows, and the target graph's as its columns.

-The matrix's size should be equal to or more than m*n as it has to cover all pairs.
+The Matrix's size should be equal to or more than m*n as it has to cover all pairs.